- Accommodation on twin sharing basis in a mid-range hotel.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High's trip cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best to make your trip smooth and seamless.
+But there still may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Far & High's trip cost does not cover any of these expenses or losses.
+So we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.